-In 1967, the Katta Target was assigned to UNDP for mineral exploration.
+In 1967, the Katta Target, located approximately 5km east of the town of Nejo, was assigned to UNDP for mineral exploration.
 Limited geochemical sampling was then followed rapidly with diamond drilling in 1968 in the Katta 1 area.

 Findings from the first borehole and geochemical survey results established this area primarily as a copper-gold prospect.
-Wide coverage of the adjacent areas by geological mapping, geochemical sampling, geophysical survey and additional diamond drilling between 1970 and 1973 further established Cu-Zn-Au mineralisation over an area of 100km2 with several surface showings in the form of gossans and limonitised outcrops.
+Wide coverage of the adjacent areas by geological mapping, geochemical sampling, geophysical survey and additional diamond drilling between 1970 and 1973 further established Cu-Zn-Au mineralisation over an area of 100km with several surface showings in the form of gossans and limonitised outcrops.